 John Crossley & Sons merged with Carpet Manufacturing Company of Kidderminster to form Carpets International, the largest carpet manufacturer in the world, with 29 percent of United Kingdom sales, in 1969.
 In 1970 the headquarters of the group was moved to Kidderminster.
 By 1977 the number employed had declined to around 1,700 people.

-In 1982 production at Dean Clough Mills was shut down, following two years of heavy losses at Carpets International.
+Production at Dean Clough Mills was shut down in 1982, following two years of heavy losses at Carpets International.
 A factory in Kidderminster was also closed down, and between them, 500 jobs were lost.
 The company blamed the economic recession and subsidised American and Belgian imports.

-In 2003 Carpets International went into administration, and 1,200 jobs were lost.
+Carpets International entered into administration in 2003, and 1,200 jobs were lost.
 The company blamed increasing imports and a growing preference among British consumers for wooden laminate-style flooring.
-Almost no carpets were imported into the UK in 1970.
-By 2003, 63 percent came from overseas.